50 College Freshman Tips I Wish I Knew Before My First Year

 Campus Resources Most Freshmen Ignore

-41. Explore the campus library fully
+41. Explore the campus library

 42. Use career centers early